curiouselectric/WindSensor/README.md

 The unit stores average wind speeds for 1 second, 10 second, 1 min, 10 min and 1 hour values.
 It also records the maximum and minimum wind speed.

 The unit converts the pulses into a real wind speed using a y=mx+c linear conversion, where y is the wind speed and c is the number of pulses. m and c are stored in EEPROM and have default values of m=1 and c=0.
 These are floats and can be changed as required through the serial interface.
 Any updated values are stored in EEPROM.
+If the pulses are zero then the output is also zero (no matter what the y=mc+c function is).
+This stops a reading of 'c' when the pulse data is zero.

 The wind vane input is analog.